cksystemsteaching/selfie/book.md

 ./selfie: summary: 251119021 executed instructions [21.13% nops] and 1.75MB(87.69%) mapped memory
 ```

-We configured selfie (using the `-m 2` option) with 2MB of main memory storage (physical memory) and then self-compiled selfie which took addresses for 2.65MB of main memory (mallocated memory), that is, 0.65MB more than the available storage.
+We configured selfie (using the `-m` option) with 2MB of main memory storage (physical memory) and then self-compiled selfie which took addresses for 2.65MB of main memory (mallocated memory), that is, 0.65MB more than the available storage.
 However, selfie ended up using only 1.75MB main memory storage (mapped memory), that is, 87.69% of the 2MB of available storage (physical memory).

 Let us take a closer look at how digital memory can in principle be used to store any type of information.
 The key question is where to do that in memory, in particular with information that does not fit into a single byte.
 There are essentially two different ways of answering that question which can also be combined.
 Suppose we need to store, say, eight bytes.
 We can either store each of the eight bytes somewhere in memory, not necessarily next to each other, that is, *non-contiguously*, or we store the eight bytes somewhere in memory but all next to each other, that is, in a *contiguous* block of memory.